apache/incubator-datalab/USER_GUIDE.md

     <img src="doc/upload_or_generate_user_key.png" alt="Upload or generate user key" width="100%">
 </p>

-Please note, that you need to have a key pair combination (public and private key) to work with Data Lab.
+Please note, that you need to have a key pair combination (public and private key) to work with DataLab.
 To figure out how to create public and private key, please click on “Where can I get public key?” on “Projects” page.
-Data Lab build-in wiki page guides Windows, MasOS and Linux on how to generate SSH key pairs quickly.
+DataLab build-in wiki page guides Windows, MasOS and Linux on how to generate SSH key pairs quickly.

 Creation of Project starts after hitting "Create" button.
-This process is a one-time operation for each Data Scientist and it might take up-to 10 minutes for Data Lab to setup initial infrastructure for you.
+This process is a one-time operation for each Data Scientist and it might take up-to 10 minutes for DataLab to setup initial infrastructure for you.
 During this process project is in status "Creating".

 As soon as Project is created, Data Scientist can create  notebook server on “List of Resources” page.
 The message “To start working, please create new environment” is appeared on “List of Resources” page: